AlexJReid/blog/content/posts/monoblok-mixer/index.md

 ## Mixer mode

-`monoblok 0.0.41` adds an experimental **mixer mode**, an approach that keeps the single-loop model intact.

 On a single core, _embarrassingly far_ is honestly _good enough_ most of the time (I love these exacting terms.)

 That said, a few people have asked the obvious question: what happens when one core does run out?
 The obvious answer would be to pay for a faster core and have done with it.
 Nothing wrong with that, but it's wasteful.
+A broad way of balancing processing is through queue groups, but this falls apart when state is involved.

+So anyway, `monoblok 0.0.41` adds an experimental **mixer mode**, an approach that keeps the single-loop model intact.

 As NATS subjects are hierarchical, a lot of the time the natural way to scale isn't _add threads inside one process_ but to identify the hot parts of the tree and give them their own process, or family of processes.